apache/causeway-site/content/other/jrebel.md

 Title: JRebel plugin (third-party)

-This is a plugin for Apache Isis plugin for [JRebel][http://zeroturnaround.com/software/jrebel/].
+This is a plugin for Apache Isis plugin for [JRebel](http://zeroturnaround.com/software/jrebel/).
 By configuring it you can develop your Isis application without having to restart the app.

-JRebel is [commercial software](), although there is a community version that is [free for open source use]().
+JRebel itself is commercial software, though there is also a community version that is [free for open source use](https://my.jrebel.com/).
 Please check terms and conditions before using.

 The Isis JRebel plugin itself is free for use, and is hosted on [github](https://github.com/danhaywood/isis-jrebel-plugin).

-The plugin is designed for Isis configured with the JDO (DataNucleus) objectstore, and either the Wicket viewer or the Restful Objects viewer.

 ## <a name="screencast"></a>Screencast